 Rather than trying to visit both regions of East Glacier, choose to either spend time at Many Glacier or Two Medicine.
 Both areas offer ample opportunities for boating and hiking.
 In fact, if you limit your itinerary to just seeing Many Glacier, avid hikers can embark on a trek on the challenging and beautiful Grinnell Glacier Trail.
 Just be aware that the strenuous Grinnell Glacier Hike is a full day hiking adventure.

 Only Drive Going To The Sun Road to St. Mary Lake

-St. Mary is the second-largest lake in the park.
-Offering scenic overlooks (Wild Goose Island on St. Mary is the most photographed spot in the park!), incredible hikes, boat rides and amazing wildlife spotting opportunities, visitors could spend an entire day in East Glacier at Saint Mary Lake.
+St. Mary is the second-largest lake in Glacier National Park.
+Offering scenic overlooks (the aforementioned Wild Goose Island is on St. Mary Lake), incredible hikes, boat rides and amazing wildlife spotting opportunities, visitors could spend an entire day in East Glacier at Saint Mary Lake.

 Stay in East Glacier National Park

 Depending on your overall Montana trip plan, consider staying in East Glacier for the night.
 In order to fit this into our itinerary for Glacier NP, we recommend rearranging our 3-day trip plan by swapping days 2 and 3.

 Limit Your Exploration to West Glacier

 To completely avoid the drive to East Glacier, eliminate the destination from your plan.
 Instead, spend a third day diving deeper into West Glacier with additional Glacier hikes or participating in one of the fun park activities (which we outline in a minute).